mkite-group/mkite_docs/src/basic/files.rst

 .. code-block:: bash

-   ./manage.py dbimport MolFileImporter -f FILE_PATH -p PROJECT_NAME -e EXPERIMENT_NAME
+   kitedb dbimport MolFileImporter -f FILE_PATH -p PROJECT_NAME -e EXPERIMENT_NAME

 This will parse the file at ``FILE_PATH`` and add it to the database under the project ``PROJECT_NAME`` and experiment ``EXPERIMENT_NAME``.
 Each line in the YAML file adds a new entry in the table ``Molecule`` in the database.